jessbudd/portfolio-site/src/site/posts/setting-up-git-aliases.md

 ---
-title: How to Set Up Bash Aliases for Git
+title: How I Set Up Bash Aliases for Git
 # subtitle: And speed up your development
 date: 2019-08-13
 meta: Testing meta description